-For couples with opposite money personalities – say someone who spends freely versus someone who is averse to credit card debt — this option could lead to conflict as each spouse tries to convince the other to handle the credit cards in his/her own way.
+For couples with opposite money personalities — like someone who spends freely versus someone who is averse to credit card debt — this option could lead to conflict as each spouse tries to convince the other to handle the credit card usage their way.

-Keep in mind it’s the spouse who opened the account to begin with who is responsible for the credit card debt.
-His/her credit rating will benefit when the account is paid on time each month.
+Keep in mind that the original card holder, not the authorized user, is the one who is ultimately responsible for paying any accumulated credit card debt and will see credit benefits if/when the account is paid on time.
 This same credit rating will be hit hard if there are negative activities associated with the card, like balances piling up or the account goes unpaid or becomes delinquent.

 No matter how much an authorized user may contribute to the charges on a credit card, that person is not financially liable for the payment of the credit card account.

-Each spouse will handle the individual accounts as he/she sees fit.
+In this case, each spouse will handle the individual accounts as they see fit.
 That way, neither spouse will have to answer to the other about credit card spending choices.
-And more importantly, each spouse will continue to maintain a solid payment history in his/her own name.
+And each spouse will continue to maintain a solid payment history in their own name.

 Each spouse is responsible for the payment of each individual credit card account.
-And the payment history and management of the credit card account is reflected in the credit history and credit score of the individual account holder.
+And the payment history and management of a credit card account is reflected in the credit history and credit scores of the individual account holder.
 As far as your credit file goes, you’re still swinging single.
 (Note: Even if you’re married, your credit profiles do not merge.
 Only if you are joint holders will someone else’s habits impact your credit.)

-So as happy as you and your honey may be steering clear of each other’s credit card accounts, your spouse’s credit card choices will affect your joint financial options anytime you apply for a loan together.
+So as happy as you and your honey may be not having joint accounts, it’s important to remember that each of your credit card choices will affect your joint financial options anytime you apply for a loan together.
 This is why it’s a good idea for each of you to focus on building strong credit health to make it easier for these large purchases or loans down the road.

 Opting for a Joint Account or Two

-If you both have good credit and you’re ready for some serious financial togetherness, you can consider opening a joint credit card account with your new spouse.
-When you open a joint account, your credit report and your spouse’s credit report are pulled and reviewed.
+If you both have good credit and you’re ready for some serious financial togetherness, you can consider opening a joint credit card account with your spouse.
+When you open a joint account, your credit reports and your spouse’s credit reports are pulled and reviewed.
 And you and your spouse are both liable for the payments on the account.

 The account will show up on both your credit reports and it will be factored into each of your individual credit scores.
 Positive payment history and account management will boost both your credit scores, while a bad payment history on the account will hurt both your credit scores.
 With a joint credit card account, you and your spouse are linked together financially, for better or for worse, so it’s important you use the account wisely.
 To find out how to open a joint account, you’ll want to talk with your bank and/or credit card issuer.

-You and your spouse can check your credit using Credit.com’s Free Credit Report Card.
-This completely free tool will break down your credit score into sections and give you a grade for each.
-You’ll see, for example, how your payment history, debt and other factors affect your score, and you’ll get recommendations for steps you may want to consider to address problems.
-In addition, you’ll also find credit card offers that best match your scores.
-Checking your own credit reports and scores does not affect your credit score in any way.
+You and your spouse can review your credit report summary for free on Credit.com.
+When you do, you’ll see your credit scores broken down into sections and graded.
+You’ll see, for example, how your payment history, debt and other factors affect your scores, and you’ll get recommendations for steps you may want to consider to address any problems or how to continue down a good path.
+(Note: Checking your own credit reports and scores does not affect your credit scores in any way.)